With new pollution laws in place, pellet burning stoves look set to become the alternative to traditional wood burning versions in France.*

 As a result of new pollution regulations in Europe, over the next few years the stoves are likely to become the choice of appliance for those who wish to use biomass heating in their home.

-The 'Ecodesign 2022' regulations come into force for boilers on 1st January 2020, and for biomass heaters on 1st Jan 2022.
+The 'Ecodesign 2022' regulations came into force for boilers on 1st January 2020, and for biomass heaters they will apply from 1st Jan 2022.